MrAsterisco/ViewBoundContextMenu/README.md

 struct ContextAction {
   let identifier: String
   let title: String
-  let image: UImage?|NSImage? // Optional: images will not be displayed when targeting Mac Catalyst. let action: () -> ()
+  let image: UImage?|NSImage? // Optional: images will not be displayed when running on Mac Catalyst. let action: () -> () let children: [ContextAction] // Actions in this array will be displayed as submenu items.
 }
 ```